 Salt packs, sold under the brand name Boveda among others, are humidity control devices that employ a salt solution to maintain a water vapor equilibrium in a sealed environment.

 In practice, an excess of salt is used for a few reasons:

 - It ensures that the solution is always saturated and is therefore at fixed concentration at a given temperature.
 This provides a fixed relative humidity (RH) equilibrium.

 - This fixed humidity point is ultimately not affected by reasonable moisture sinks (like dry puerh cakes).
-As moisture leaves the salt pack, some salt precipitates out of the solution, and it will stay at the same concentration.
+The salt concentration remains unchanged as moisture leaves the salt pack because some salt precipitates out of the solution.

 Different salts give different humidity points, and this can be exploited in salt pack design.
 For example, saturated NaCl solution gives ~75% RH at standard temperature and pressure (STP), and NH4Cl gives ~84% RH.2 It is possible to use salt mixtures to design packs at arbitrary humidity points, but the interactions are complex and sometimes counterintuitive.
 For example, a buffered mixture of the two aforementioned salts is used in a 69% RH salt pack -- note that this is below both salts' individual humidity points.3 Instead of using salt mixtures, pack design is simplified by adding a non-electrolyte to a salt with a higher-than-desired humidity point.
 A non-electrolyte, such as sucrose, reliably decreases the pack's humidity point.4

 Another consideration is a salt's humidity point over the temperature range of interest.
 NaCl is ideal in that it has a particularly flat RH-T curve5: